weaviate/weaviate-io/developers/weaviate/configuration/indexing/inverted-indexes.md

 If you don't anticipate searching on a property field, you can disable this index to save disk space and import time.
 The property is still filterable.

 ## indexRangeFilters

 The `indexRangeFilters` is a range-based index for filtering by [numerical ranges](/developers/weaviate/release-notes/release_1_26#improved-range-queries).
 This index is not enabled by default.

+## bm25 index

+The [`bm25` index](/developers/weaviate/config-refs/schema#bm25) is configured on the collection level.
+These collection-wide settings can be overwritten on the property level.

 ## Configuration example